GammaCascade/GCascade/README.md

 # GCascade
-gamma-ray propagation package for Wolfram Mathematica created by Carlos Blanco
+gamma-ray propagation package for Wolfram Mathematica created by Carlos Blanco and Antonio Campanema

 Documentation: https://arxiv.org/abs/1804.00005

 NOTE: Since LibrariesV3 is held in git LFS, you might need to download the raw archive directly if it isn't downloaded correctly during cloning. (git clone sometimes downloads a file named "LibrariesV3" without any contents)

+# V4

+Under development.

 # V3